mikeyin97/online_marketplace/README.md

 <a name="setup"></a>
 ## Setup

+NOTE: This repository is meant to be run on macOS.
+Some of the bash commands might not work on other operating systems (eg `export` vs `set` for environment variables.)

 1) Clone the repository with `git clone git@github.com:mikeyin97/online_marketplace.git`
 2) Install [mongoDB](https://docs.mongodb.com/manual/installation/)
 3) Spin up mongoDB with `sudo mongod`.